 Tours of the Sagrada Familia

-However, we actually recommend considering one of the tours below.
-These tend to be longer, more comprehensive tours with fewer people, and are generally specifically geared towards English speaking visitors.
+We’d also recommend considering one of the third party tours below.
+These tend to be longer, with smaller groups, and are specifically geared towards English-speaking visitors.
+All include entrance to the basilica.
+When comparing prices, check what’s included (tower access, transport between sites, other attractions).

-- Sagrada Familia Small Group Guided tour – this is a 1.5 hour tour with no more than 15 people
+- Sagrada Familia Small Group Guided Tour (Viator): A 1.5 hour tour with up to 30 people and over 3,000 reviews.

-Also, every tour (other than those with multiple stops) will usually end inside the Sagrada Familia, so you have time to explore and take photos at your own pace once the tour is complete.
+Every standalone Sagrada Familia tour will usually finish inside the building, so you have time to explore and take photos at your own pace once the guided portion is over.

 Where is the Entrance to the Sagrada Familia?

-The general and group entrances to the Sagrada Familia are under the Nativity Facade on Carrer de la Marina.
-As you face the church, the general entrance is currently to your right, and the group entrance is to your left.
-There is also an accessible entrance to the left, by the main gift shop.
+The main visitor entrance is under the Nativity Façade, on Carrer de la Marina.
+As you face the church, the general entrance is to the right, the group entrance to the left, and the accessible entrance is further left near the main gift shop.

-If you have booked an individual ticket on the official website, even one which includes a tour, you will enter via the general entrance.
-You will join the tour once you have passed through security.
+If you’ve booked an individual ticket on the official website, including one with a tour, you’ll enter via the general entrance and join the tour once through security.
 Only groups can use the group entrance.

-Of course, there are lots of other options for great views of the city – a favourite of ours being the view from Santa Maria del Pi in the Gothic Quarter.
-See more ideas in our guide to where to get a great view of Barcelona.
+If you enjoy getting up high and you’re interested in the architecture, the tower visit is worth the extra cost.
+If views of Barcelona are your main motivation, there are also other options around the city, including Santa Maria del Pi in the Gothic Quarter.
+See more in our guide to where to get a great view of Barcelona.

 Which Sagrada Familia Tower Should You Visit?